harmonyideas/python-scripts/README.md

 DirName      | Description
 ------------- | -------------
-learning-python | Simple Python scripts written to learn the basics.
+learning-python | Simple Python scripts to learn the basics.
 screenshots | Various screenshots of scripts